newrelic/helm-charts/library/common-library/DEVELOPERS.md

 ## _agent-config.tpl
 ### `newrelic.common.agentConfig.defaults`
-This returns a YAML that the agent can use directly as a config that includes other options from the values file li verbose mode, custom attributes, FedRAMP and such.
+This returns a YAML that the agent can use directly as a config that includes other options from the values file like verbose mode, custom attributes, FedRAMP and such.

 Usage: